HackEUR24/Assignment-2-Fintech/README.md

    const CONTRACT_ADDRESS = "0xYourDeployedContractAddressHere";
    ```

-   Also make sure your ABI definition matches the deployed contract — either inline in the JS or imported from `artifacts/`.
+   Also make sure your ABI definition matches the deployed contract.

 7. Serve the frontend locally (important — do not use `file://`):